LiorSinai/liorsinai.github.io/_posts/2021-11-28-quaternion-2-2d.md

     src="/assets/posts/quaternions/rotation_2d_proof.png"
 	alt="Rotation formula construction"
 	>
-<figcaption>Rotation formula construction</figcaption>
+<figcaption>Rotation formula construction.
+This is also a geometric proof of the addition and subtraction formulas for sine and cosine. </figcaption>
 </figure>

-This figure serves as a geometric proof of the addition and subtraction formulas for sine and cosine.
-Using these, the rotated co-ordinate $x_r$ is related to $x$ with the angle $\beta$ by:
+From the figure, the rotated co-ordinate $x_r$ is related to $x$ with the angle $\beta$ by:

 $$
 \begin{align}